lukingroup/sividl/README.md

 # SIVIDL Nanophotonics GDS Layout Editor

-The SIVIDL module is an extension to the fabolous [PHIDL](https://github.com/amccaugh/phidl) package.
+The SIVIDL module is an extension to the fabulous [PHIDL](https://github.com/amccaugh/phidl) package.

 # Setup and Requirements